vlescot/SnowTricks/README.md

 # SnowTricks
-Sharing Website about Snow Tricks.
+SnowTrick is a sharing Website about Snow Tricks.
 This site is built with Symfony 4.0 and ADR pattern (Action Domain Responder).